Where We Get Our Energy

 NYPA (New York Power Authority)

-NYPA provides power from hydro stations on the Niagara and St. Lawrence rivers.
+NYPA provides power from hydroelectric stations on the Niagara and St. Lawrence rivers.
 The energy BED receives is based on an entitlement of 2.558 MW of power from the Niagara Project and 0.059 MW of power from the St. Lawrence Project (2.617 MW in total).

 BED has a long-term contract to buy 5 MW through October 2020, 9 MW from November 2020 to October 2035, and 4 MW from November 2035 to October 2038 from Hydro-Québec.
 BED is entitled to power from 7am to 11pm daily.